© Roman Mager / Unsplash

 Table of Contents

 The ILO modelled estimates series provides a complete set of internationally comparable labour statistics, including both nationally reported observations and imputed data for countries with missing data.
 The imputations are produced through a series of econometric models maintained by the ILO.
 The purpose of estimating labour market indicators for countries with missing data is to obtain a balanced panel data set so that, every year, regional and global aggregates with consistent country coverage can be computed.
 These allow the ILO to analyse global and regional estimates of key labour market indicators and related trends.
-Moreover, the resulting country-level data, combining both reported and imputed observations, constitute a unique, internationally comparable data set on labour market indicators.
+Moreover, the resulting country-level data, combining both reported and imputed observations, constitutes a unique, internationally comparable dataset of key labour market indicators.

 Estimates for countries with very limited labour market information have a high degree of uncertainty.
 Hence, estimates for countries with limited nationally reported data should not be considered as “observed” data, and great care needs to be applied when using these data for analysis, especially at the country level.